provinescu/SuperCollider-Software/README.md

 # SuperCollider-Software

-A software collection to organize the musical sound
+A software standalone collection to organize the musical sound

 Made with SuperCollider 3.12 (For Mac OS X 10.13 to ...)